andrews1772/AreaRiskAssessment/README.md

 Known Bugs:

--Weather Data not displaying for given city - Due to API running out of queries on free key *Can be solved by providing new key
+-Weather data not displaying for given city - Due to API running out of queries on free key

+*Can be solved by providing new key*

--Natural Distaster Data Not Displaying for given city
+-Natural disaster data not displaying for given city